-A classic teatime treat, this Lemon Bakewell Tart is a spin on the traditional recipe which is usually made with a cherry or strawberry jam.
-This version replaces the jam with a layer of lemon frangipane and a tangy lemon curd that has been spiked with a generous glug of Lighthouse Gin.
+These recipe for gin-infused lemon bakewell tarts is a spin on the traditional recipe for the classic teatime treat.
+This version replaces the cherry or strawberry jam with a layer of lemon frangipane and a tangy lemon curd that has been spiked with a generous glug of gin!
+Easy to make and delicious to eat, this gin-infused lemon bakewell tart is a delightful treat for summer days.
+Pairs perfectly with the Bakewell Flute cocktail!

 For the Sweet Pastry